Tensor Methods for Nonlinear Matrix Completion: Experiments

 \subsection{Higher order tensorizations}

-In Figure \ref{fig:higherorder} we experimentally verify the predicted minimal sampling rate for UoS data with higher order tensorizations specified in Theorem \ref{allThmp}.
-In this work we do not pursue higher order $\p\geq 3$ LADMC with Algorithm \ref{ladmcAlg}, due to poor scalability with respect to the ambient dimension $\d$ and a lack of an efficient implementation of the pre-image step, which prohibited us from investigating the phase transition behavior of LADMC over a reasonable range of the number of subspace $\K$.
-Instead, we verify our predictions using VMC algorithm \cite{ongie}, for which the sufficient conditions of Theorem \ref{allThmp} also hold (although the necessary conditions may not hold).
-We find that the phase transition recovery follows the dependence $\m = O(\K^{1/\p})$ for tensor orders $p=2,3$ as predicted by Theorem \ref{allThmp}.
+In Figure \ref{fig:higherorder} we experimentally verify the predicted minimal sampling rate for UoS data with higher order tensorizations specified in Corollary \ref{cor:basicnecc_uos}.
+In this work we do not pursue higher order $\p\geq 3$ LADMC with Algorithm \ref{ladmcAlg}, due to poor scalability with respect to the ambient dimension $\d$ and a lack of an efficient implementation of the de-tensorization step, which prohibited us from investigating the phase transition behavior of LADMC over a reasonable range of the number of subspace $\K$.
+Instead, we verify our predictions using VMC algorithm \cite{ongie}, for which the sufficient conditions of Corollary \ref{cor:suffuos} also hold (although the necessary conditions of Corollary \ref{cor:basicnecc_uos} may not hold).
+We find that the phase transition recovery follows the dependence $\m = O(\K^{1/\p})$ for tensor orders $p=2,3$ as predicted by Corollaries \ref{cor:basicnecc_uos} and \ref{cor:suffuos}.